 To sum it up, I stripped the speakers out of the headphones, and glued them into the hearing protector, being sure to put both the Right speakers in the Right side, and same with the Left, to preserve the stereo audio.
 Then I wrestled with the wires until both headphone wires were coming out of one side of the hearing protector.
 I drilled holes and ran the wires through them.
 I then slit the oxygen tubing along one side, ran the wires through that, and taped them in ( I could have done a better job of that.
 This is a work in progress).
 I plugged both of the headphone plugs into the audio splitter, reducing the input to one plug.
 Finally, I put Sugru around the place where the wires enter the headset to prevent them from coming out.

--i can remove the audio splitter, and plug the plugs into different audio jacks, enabling me to simultaneously listen to two separate things in a sealed environment. this makes gaming amazing, since i can hear the game sound effects from my Xbox 360 and whatever music is playing on my computer simultaneously.
+- I can remove the audio splitter, and plug the plugs into different audio jacks, enabling me to simultaneously listen to two separate things in a sealed environment.
+This makes gaming amazing, since I can hear the game sound effects from my computer and whatever music is playing on my computer simultaneously

--i ran out of Sugru, so i could only reinforce one end of the cord, not both
+- Ran out of Sugru, so I could only reinforce one end of the cord, not both